-- Ensure that Altova LicenseServer has been installed and is running - Perform installation either as root user or as a user with sudo privileges. - The previous version of MapForce Server must be uninstalled before a new one is installed. - The macOS machine must be configured so that its name resolves to an IP address.
-This means that you must be able to successfully ping the host name from the Terminal using the command ping <hostname>.
+- Ensure that Altova LicenseServer has been installed and is running. - Perform installation either as the root user or as a user with sudo privileges. - The previous version of MapForce Server must be uninstalled before a new one is installed.

-2.3.1 Installing on macOS
+2.3.1 Install on macOS